viltohmyst/ops-pathpriority/README.md

 You can choose to import all finders via `import 'path-priority/lib/cjs/finders'` or you can import certain finders only along with their (non-nodejs core) dependencies :

-- `import 'path-priority/lib/cjs/finders/default-locations'`
+- `import 'path-priority/lib/cjs/finders/path-locations'`

-  These finders look for filePath inside your OS's default directories.
+  This finder simply looks for a file in a relative or absolute location.

-  - `defaultData(filePath: string) `
+  - `path(filePath: string) `

   - depencencies : None